norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-both ks and abs diff in means gave me a p-val of < 0.05, thus i reject the null. missingness of ratings depends on n_steps
+Both the Kolmogorov-Smirnov (KS) test and the Absolute Difference in Means test yielded p-values of **0.0** which is less than the stated significance level of 0.05.
+Thus, I reject the null hypothesis which concludes that the missingness of the rating column does depend on the number of steps.

 > Rating and Minutes

 Now the question arises: Is there a column that the `rating` column is not dependent on?
 To answer this question, let's run another perumation test.
+This permutation test asks whether the rating column's missingness depends on the minutes column.

 **Null Hypothesis**: The missingness of the `rating` column does not depend on the number of minutes (`minutes`) in the recipe.